Chapter 9: Statements Summary and Error Checking

 - it could be deleted now, that's ok, but the name has to be valid

-RAISE
+The RAISE

-The CQL validates that RAISE
+CQL validates that RAISE

 is being used in the context of a trigger and that

-it has the correct arguments.
+it has the correct arguments

-ALTER TABLE ADD COLUMN
+The ALTER TABLE ADD COLUMN

-The To validate alter table add column
+To validate alter table add column

 we check the following: